Wittenoom Gorge Airport: History

+In 1944, Wittenoom Gorge Airport was established with three landing strips for operations by the Blue Asbestos Mining Co.
+It was designated as Landing Ground No. 811.

-In March 1945, the airfield was rated “A” class in favour of winds and dry weather by the Department of Civil Aviation.
+In March 1945, the airfield was rated “A” class in favour of winds and dry weather by the Department of Civil Aviation (DCA).
 On 28 August 1947, Airlines (W.A.)
 Ltd. opened a regular a service to Wittenoom, with £3/10/ for single and £6/4/ return.
+The service extended the Perth-Meekatharra route to Wittenoom Gorge and onward towards Roebourne.
 On June 3, 1947, an air migration of 1000 workers to the town begun, where they would work in the Australian Blue Abestos Ltd. Aircraft operated by Airlines (W.A.)
 Ltd. were chartered to facilitate this operation.
 On July 1947, an air service which would carry mail, passenger, freight, and medical facilities was opened to Wittenoom Gorge Airport by MacRobertson Miller Airlines from Port Hedland.
 These flights help facilitate the transportation of workers and supplies to the asbestos mining industry.

 A labeled diagram of Wittenoom Gorge’s terminal that includes nearby structures relating to the airport.

 On 22 January 1952, heavy rain rendered the airport unserviceable, which canceled a special Anson aircraft of Airlines (W.A.)
 Ltd.’s scheduled service.
 In November 1954, increasing air traffic at Wittenoom Gorge Airport prompted the expansion of the runways.
 This mainly included the lengthening and widening of existing runways, and the grading and consolidation of the runway surface.
 In 1955, runway 15/33 (5540 ft long) dirt strip was closed while two other runways were being used.
-The runway was paved with blue asbestos.
+The runway was paved with tailings, which contained about 5% asbestos.
 In 1958, the Department of Works constructed an airport terminal, which consisted of a passenger shelter with seating and a desk.
 There were also two toilets and a workshop.
 On the backside, there were three emerging tanks, a pump, and a 1,000 gallon water tank.
 Near the terminal was an equipment building.
 In 1962, an airport powerhouse was installed by the Department of Civil Aviation.
 This included a site preparation access road, and associated pavements and engineering services.

+In 1964, an aerodrome information service was established at Wittenoom Gorge Airport.
+In 1964-65, the DCA approved the installation of night landing facilities at the airport.
+It was equipped with permanent low intensity runway and taxiway lighting, and also necessary navigational facilities for night operations.

 By the 1970s, Wittenoom Gorge Airport later operated a Distance Measuring Equipment (DME) tower for the Department of Civil Aviation.
 The tower was also used by Telecom for providing links to telephones in the town prior to the construction of a new tower located at the Eastern edge of the town.